Commercial Driver License

 You must meet all requirements to transfer a driver’s license and pass the general knowledge written exams to transfer a CDL to Indiana.
 If you have a hazardous materials endorsement on your current CDL, you will be required to pass that knowledge exam and have acceptable threat assessment approval to be issued the endorsement on an Indiana license.

 A CDL issued in Indiana is valid for four years.
 You may renew your CDL at any BMV branch up to one year before the license expires.

-To replace a CDL, you will need to visit any BMV branch and present certain documents of identification.
+To replace a lost or stolen CDL, you can visit any BMV branch and present certain documents of identification.